VUIIS/demo-singularity-matlab-fsl/README.md

 This container also includes an installation of FSL, which has a lot of handy tools including fsleyes to make the QA PDF.
 The FSL parts could be removed from the Singularity file if FSL isn't used, to end up with a smaller container.
+Contrariwise, all the Matlab parts could be removed to end up with an FSL-only container.

     Singularity container
     |   Primary entrypoint (shell script)